-6.27 Retained earnings
+6.28 Retained earnings

 - 1. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
 The remainder, if any, to be retained or to be appropriated shall be resolved by the stockholders at the stockholders' meeting. - 2.
-The Company's dividend policy is as following :

-The Company shall consider changes in business environment, considers future operating funds required from life cycles of various products and services and the effects of tax rules, in the goal of sustaining stable dividend distributions, dividends are distributed according to the set ratios under the corporate charter.
+The Company's dividend policy is as following: - The Company shall consider changes in business environment, considers future operating funds required from life cycles of various products and services and the effects of tax rules, in the goal of sustaining stable dividend distributions, dividends are distributed according to the set ratios under the corporate charter.
 After measuring the required funds in future years, profitability, financial structure, and dilution effects on shares, and other factors, the Board of Directors develops an appropriate ratio of dividends in cash and in stocks and submits for approval at the shareholders' meeting.
 The Company would distribute cash dividends as priority.
 If there are major investment plans or needs for improving financial structure, part of dividends would be distributed in stocks.
-In order to avoid over-inflation of share capital and affect the level of dividend distribution in future years, 0%~60% of the Company's distributable current-year earnings are appropriated as dividends.

-3. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is limited to the portion in excess of 25% of the Company's paid-in capital.

-- 4. Upon earnings distribution, in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1090150022, dated March 31, 2021 and regulations under "Q&A on Recording Special Reserve After Adopting IFRSs", the Company shall set aside or reverse special reserve.
+In order to avoid over-inflation of share capital and affect the level of dividend distribution in future years, 0%~60% of the Company's distributable current-year earnings are appropriated as dividends. - 3.
+Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is limited to the portion in excess of 25% of the Company's paid-in capital. - 4.
+Upon earnings distribution, in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1090150022, dated March 31, 2021 and regulations under "Q&A on Recording Special Reserve After Adopting IFRSs", the Company shall set aside or reverse special reserve.
 When the net deduction item on other equity later is reversed, the reversed amount could be included in the distributable earnings. - 5.
-The appropriations of 2020 and 2019 earnings have been approved by the shareholders in its meetings on July 23, 2021 and June 22, 2020, respectively.
-The appropriations and dividends per share were as follows :
+The appropriations of 2021 and 2020 earnings have been approved by the shareholders in its meetings on June 8, 2022 and July 23, 2021, respectively.
+The appropriations and dividends per share were as follows:

-- Appropriation n of Earnings Dividends Per Share (NT\$)

-Distribution item For Fiscal Year 2020 For Fiscal Year 2019 For Fiscal Year 2020 For Fiscal Year 2019

-Record legal reserve \$ - \$ - -

-Record (reverse) special reserve -

-Cash dividends 53, 169 \$ 0.10 \$ -
+Appropriation of Earnings Dividends Per Share (NT\$) Distribution item For Fiscal Year 2021 For Fiscal Year 2020 For Fiscal Year 2021 For Fiscal Year 2020 Record legal reserve \$91, 972 \$ - \$ - \$ - Record (reverse) special reserve - Cash dividends 425, 351 53, 169 0.80 0.10 Stock dividends

-Stock dividends - - - -